 How is it used?

 - Ultrasound can be applied in two modes, pulse and continuous.
-With continuous the beam od ultrasound waves is well, continuous.
+With continuous, the beam of ultrasound waves is well, continuous.
 This means that heat will be transferred to the body tissues.
 Pulsed means the waves go in short pulses which prevents the tissues heating.

 Comments are closed.